0

 Which way do you lean the plants when you trellis tomatoes?

-For vines that are overgrown you may need to prune a significant amount before you lean the plant.
+For vines that are overgrown, you may need to prune a significant amount before you lean the plant.
 It is always easiest to prune the bare stem section before you lower the plant to save too much bending over to cut.
-When you lower the vine aim to have the crown around 6 inches below the support wire.
+When you lower the vine, aim to have the crown around 6 inches below the support wire.
 This provides ample space at the top of the house to vent and circulate hot air while protecting the new growth.

 Some growers will lean plants in groups of two.
 The first plant or two will head towards the back of the house.
 The space left by leaning the first plant will make space for you to lean the next plant in line towards the front of the house.
-Alternate leaning directions as you travel down each row switching sides as needed to prune comfortably.
+Alternate leaning directions as you travel down each row, switching sides as needed to prune comfortably.

 How to Manage Tomato Trellises at the End of the Row

-When you reach the end of the row you will wrap the vine past and around existing stems to create the “racetrack” of stems that circles each row.
+When you reach the end of the row, you will wrap the vine past and around existing stems to create the “racetrack” of stems that circles each row.
 This keeps the vines close to the root section of the plant and out of the foot traffic in your paths.
 Keeping the bare vines up off the ground and out of the paths makes working the plants much easier.
 It also keeps the plants from being damaged by an errant boot.

 Keeping up with vine growth in the hoop house is easiest if you plan to prune, lower and lean a day or two after each harvest.
-Following these steps every week will help you grow wildly productive plants throughout the growing season.
+Following these steps every week will help you grow tomatoes on wildly productive plants throughout the growing season.
 Using proper equipment from the outset will keep you and your plants out of the hottest part of the hoop house.

 Watch the Video